Following Dharma REtreat

 Devis Falls/ Gupta Caves, Bat caves, 1-2 hours round trip,

 Note: ITINERARY is subject to change due to environmental factors and or accessibility.

-Arrival in Kathmandu, greeted by Kate and Rup, Check in to Pilgrims Guest house for the night in Thamel.
+Arrival in Kathmandu, greeted by Kate, Check in to Pilgrims Guest house for the night in Thamel.

 Sightseeing in Kathmandu, spend time in Durbar square, Bouddha Stupa, Monkey temple and Bhaktapur.
 Dinner in Thamel.